 where $C$ is a constant depending only on $p$, and $\tilde h$ is the same as in Lemma \ref{deviation:first_order}. \end{lemma}

-Now we turn to the problem of further bounding the upper bound in Lemma \ref{upper:Hk}, which can be viewed as the maximum deviation of the empirical process generated by the cost function.
-Specifically, we show that this can be controlled at the canonical rate $1/\sqrt k$ in the case of Lipschitz continuous cost function.
-We have: \begin{theorem} Suppose Assumptions \ref{Lipschitz:decision} and \ref{L2} hold, and that the decision space $\mathcal X$ is compact, then we have
+Now we can derive moment bounds for the maximum deviation of the empirical process generated by the cost function.
+Specifically, we show that they can be controlled at the canonical rate $1/\sqrt k$ in the case of Lipschitz continuous cost function.
+We have: \begin{proposition} Suppose Assumptions \ref{Lipschitz:decision}, \ref{L2} and \ref{L2 strengthened} hold, and that the decision space $\mathcal X\subseteq\R^d$ is compact, then we have